Reflections and observations on my life as a quilting cat lady.

 Three great kids grown up and successful, check!

-Finished college in my "spare time", check!
-Started Grad school, check!
-Got a great new teaching job, check!
+Finished my Masters of Education in my "spare time", check!
+Got a brand new super-great teaching job, check!

 Still lots more I want to do in this second half of my life.
 One thing I need to do is spend more time creating and quilting.
 Hope to share some of the trials and successes here.
 Will you join me?